davideliason/toDoListRESTfulAPI/README.md

 Upon an **HTTP request** (clicking a link, submitting a form, runing a search for example) from the client to the server, The request includes a URL identifying the affected resource, an action method (for example to get, delete, or post the resource), and may include additional information encoded in URL parameters (the field-value pairs sent via a query string), as POST data (data sent by the HTTP POST method), or in associated cookies.

 Web servers wait for client request messages, process them when they arrive, and reply to the web browser with an **HTTP response** message.
-The response contains a status line indicating whether or not the request succeeded
+The response contains a status line indicating whether or not the request succeeded (ex: 200 OK), as well as body with the requested content.

 RESTful is composed of methods such as; base URL, URL, media types, etc.